reiver/vnmd-example/bad_scene.md

 > Seriously!

 Cyrus:
-> That doesn't sound like you are allergy.
+> That doesn't sound like you are allergic.
 >
 > It sounds like you gained super powers!!!